R20Patil/ArjunPimpale/README.md

 ###

-<p align="left">🎓Currently studying at Sardar Patel Institute of Technology.<br><br>🧑‍💻Passionate about Technology and Problem Solving.
-Looking forward to develop more skills.</p>
+<p align="left">🎓Currently studying at Sardar Patel Institute of Technology with.<br><br>🧑‍💻Passionate about Technology and Problem Solving.
+Looking forward to develop more skills. <br><br>Also working as an intern under a student named Rohan Patil.</p>

 ###